nadaa/rec-strategies-abm/README.md

 ## Results
 Each execution of the model generates a unique folder inside the results folder.
-The collected data from the simulation contains various CSV files, a file named scenarios.json, and plots in the PNG format.
+The collected data from the simulation contains various CSV files, a summary of the simulated strategies in a file named scenarios.json, and plots in the PNG format.

 The following is part of the results generated from running the simulation for 1000 time steps and 3 replications.
 The simulation comprises one service provider and 610 consumers, and consumers can share their experiences on social media.